 Food and drinks in Dresden

 Everywhere I go I try to find a place where I could work remotely.
-It was not an easy task to find a hipster/ hygge cafe where you could have a good wifi and tasty coffee.
-Actually, it was also hard to find Starbucks, McDonalds and so on, but after long walks I found Arabusta.
-I loved there so much, it is small and cozy coffee place with really nice staff, I highly recommend if you have some work or you just want to read a newspaper.
+It was not an easy task to find a hipster/ hygge cafe where you could have good wifi and tasty coffee.
+Actually, it was also hard to find Starbucks, McDonald’s and so on, but after long walks I found Arabusta.
+I loved there so much, it is a small and cozy coffee place with really nice staff, I highly recommend if you have some work or you just want to read a newspaper.

 Marmaris Kebap Haus

-For me kebabs became one of the traditional meals in Germany, but this time I tried the most random kebab which I have ever tried.
+For me, kebabs became one of the traditional meals in Germany, but this time I tried the most random kebab which I have ever tried.
 It was in Marmaris Kebap Haus near music shop and the kebab is called “Berliner”.
 We laughed with my friends that while you eat this kebab you can play a game “collect all the vegetables”.
 In that kabab you can find broccoli, cauliflower, carrots and so on, it was the tastiest thing ever.

-For me Dresden is a city of youth because there are high ranked universities.
+For me, Dresden is a city of youth because there are high ranked universities.
 Neustadt has plenty of funky restaurants, bars and one of the liveliest nightlife which every student can dream of.
 Although, if you decided to travel in Dresden then I believe 3 days in this city will be enough to explore everything you want to see.